SulemanNavalur/Deep-Learning-Specialization-Coursera/Course 4 Convolutional Neural Networks./Week 1/Week 1.md

 Week 1

-In Week 1, we will Implement the foundational layers of CNNs (pooling, convolutions) and stack them properly in a deep network to solve multi-class image classification problems..
+In Week 1, we will Implement the foundational layers of CNNs (pooling, convolutions) and stack them properly in a deep network to solve multi-class image classification problems.

 ## Learning Objectives